Endicott Peabody: Early life

-Endicott Peabody, nicknamed "Chub", was born in Lawrence, Massachusetts, the son of Mary Elizabeth (née Parkman) and the Reverend Malcolm E. Peabody, a former Episcopal Bishop of Central New York.
+Endicott Peabody, nicknamed "Chub", was born in Lawrence, Massachusetts, the son of Mary Elizabeth (née Parkman) and the Reverend Malcolm E. Peabody, an Episcopal Bishop of Central New York.
 He was a grandson of the founder of Groton School and Brooks School, also named Endicott Peabody, and was a descendant of colonial governor John Endecott.
+His maternal grandfather, Henry Parkman, was a Boston businessman and politician.

-He first attended the William Penn Charter School, and graduated in 1938 from the Groton School.
+Peabody first attended the William Penn Charter School, and graduated in 1938 from the Groton School.
 He earned his A.B. from Harvard College in 1942, majoring in history.
 Peabody played on the Harvard Crimson football team and also played ice hockey and tennis.
 He stood out in football, where he was known as the "baby-faced assassin", playing three seasons on the varsity squad, and was the only unanimous choice for the 1941 College Football All-America Team.
 He was awarded the Knute Rockne Memorial Trophy for best collegiate lineman in 1941, and was inducted into the College Football Hall of Fame in 1973.

 Peabody served in the United States Navy during World War II, primarily as a Lieutenant aboard the USS Tirante in the Pacific Ocean theater.
 He led several boarding parties involving hand-to-hand combat, for which he was awarded several commendations including the Silver Star.